 Seven prominent leaders of the auditing profession presented a united voice Wednesday by reaffirming the profession’s commitment to quality.

-In a statement posted to the websites of the AICPA, the Center for Audit Quality, and firms represented in the commentary, the leaders described the numerous steps that firms have taken to raise audit quality in recent years and pledged to make ongoing efforts toward improvement.
+In a statement posted to the websites of the AICPA, the Center for Audit Quality (which is affiliated with the AICPA), and firms represented in the commentary, the leaders described the numerous steps that firms have taken to raise audit quality in recent years and pledged to make ongoing efforts toward improvement.